If you want to take your music to a whole new level, it’s time to add a DJ mixer to your setup.

 What Exactly Is A DJ Mixer?

-A mixer is the center piece of any DJ setup.
+A mixer is the centerpiece of any DJ setup.
 It combines all the instrumental and musical tools a DJ needs.
 Those are frequency dials, EQ’s, encoders, faders, and crossfaders.
-Mixers connect up to your left and right decks, amp or powered speakers, and your laptop.
-It’s main purpose is to mix sounds, hence the name mixer.
+DJ Mixers connect up to your left and right decks, amp or powered speakers, and your laptop.
+Its main purpose is to mix sounds, hence the name mixer.

-The mixer makes smooth transitions between songs as you match the beats, fade one down, and ramp up the next.
-Or, the DJ uses the mixer to create sounds with loops, beats, and scratches and add in effects.
+Their job is to make smooth transitions between songs as you match the beats, fade one down, and ramp up the next.
+The DJ also uses it to create sounds with loops, beats, and scratches and add in effects.
 In the hands of a skilled DJ, the mixer becomes a musical instrument, creating and adding to the tracks.

-Investing in your own mixer means you don’t struggle with adapting your performance style to account for the installed equipment in clubs.
-Some clubs have high-quality, top-notch mixers and some, well some do not.
-Plus, your own mixer gives you a professional set up in any venue, where many DJ’s make their living from private parties, weddings or clubs.
+Investing in your own DJ mixer means you don’t struggle with adapting your performance style to account for the installed equipment in clubs.
+Some clubs have high-quality, top-notch DJ mixers and some, well some do not.
+Plus, your own unit gives you a professional set up in any venue, where many DJs make their living from private parties, weddings, or clubs.

 Finally, using a mixer means you can practice your craft in your own time.
 You get to learn what your equipment will do and develop your preferred style with no one watching.
 The ability to practice lets you hone your performance, so when you are playing in front of the crowd, you are slick on the controls and can enjoy the event.

-Thankfully, the price of mixers start from under $100, and go well in to the thousands.
-There is a mixer that will fit your budget, and although you might aspire to the top range mixer with the high price tag, there is nothing wrong with starting with a basic mixer when you’re just beginning.
+Thankfully, the price of these start from under $100, and go well into the thousands.
+There is a DJ mixer that will fit your budget, and although you might aspire to the top range model with the high price tag, there is nothing wrong with starting with a basic one when you’re just beginning.